nhsdigitalmait/SPINE_ITKTrunk_Client/ReadMe.txt

-to send to a new ednpoint modify resolver.txt for the endpoint and set set tkw.spine-test.cleartext yes or no
+to send to a new endpoint modify resolver.txt for the endpoint and set set tkw.spine-test.cleartext yes or no